clarepins/CV/README.md

 ### Teamwork and communication

-I love working with people, in pairs and in teams (probably a lot more than your typical coder!).
+I love working with people, in pairs and in teams.
 I enjoy bringing my enthusiasm about a project to a whole team as well as working out a problem together and learning from other perspectives.

-I also pride myself on both my written and oral communication skills – working as a Government Economist for eight years has honed my ability to deliver clear, concise and persuasive communication to a range or audiences.
+I also pride myself on both my written and oral communication skills – working as a Government Economist for eight years has honed my ability to deliver clear, concise and persuasive communication to a range of audiences.

 ## Education